kineticstoolkit/kineticstoolkit_doc/html/_sources/player_vectors.md

 p._to_animation()
 ```

-Let's add a vector at the right shoulder, that could for example represent the joint reaction force.
+Let's add a vector at the right shoulder, which could, for example, represent the joint reaction force.
 For now, we will simply create a dummy sinusoidal vector:

 ```{code-cell} ipython3
 forces = ktk.TimeSeries(time=contents["Points"].time)